obber/sass-snippets/README.md

 To grab all of them, clone down this repository into your sass project folder, then include the _all.scss partial.

-# Usage:
+# Usage

 ## _all.scss

-`@import` this file if you want all of the sass partials in this repository.
+`@import` this file if you want all of the sass modules & classes in this repository.

+# Modules

+Modules are sass partials that provide re-usable encapsulations of configurations and/or logic that **does not** actually output any scss.
+They are primarily useful in your own scss rules, mixins, modules, etc.

 ## _colors.scss